Human-Equivalent Hours for Autonomous Coding Agent Productivity¶

 - High-context maintenance on familiar codebases.
 A randomized controlled trial of experienced open-source developers measured a 19% slowdown with AI tools while developers still reported a 20% speedup — a 39-point perception gap (METR, 2025-07-10).
 Cognition's model is calibrated against user reports and its corrected estimates still sit 1.4× below those reports (Cognition, 2026-06-04) — consistent with self-report inflation, not independent of it.
 Pair with an observed downstream signal; the productivity-experience paradox is the warning that perception and reality diverge here.

 - Downstream cost can absorb the gain.
 AI-assisted teams complete 21% more tasks and merge 98% more PRs while PR review time rises 91% — the bottleneck migrates (Osmani, 2025).
-An hours-saved figure that ignores review-time-spent is half a ledger.
+An hours-saved figure that ignores review time spent is half a ledger.

 - Small-team noise floor.
 At r_log = 0.74, ~50% of per-session estimates fall within a factor of 2.
 A 10-session month sits inside that band; reading a 30% month-over-month change as signal is reading noise.